microsoft/PowerBI-LogAnalytics-Template-Reports/FabricASEngineAnalytics/README.md

   * Expand the semantic model table to view the partitions, selecting a partition to cross filter the table above as well as the column chart next to it.
 In the following example:
     * The selected partition is created by the incremental policy at 1am.
     * Scheduled to refresh every three hours and row processed keeps increasing.
-    * Plus an additional refresh at 1am the following day to ensure partitions that are sliding from the incremental refresh window into the historical window (where they won’t be refreshed anymore) are going through a last refresh that ensures that they are up to date.
+    * Additionally, a refresh at 1am the subsequent day guarantees that partitions transitioning from the incremental refresh window to the historical window (where they will no longer be refreshed) receive a final update that ensures that they are up to date.
     * In total, this partition is refreshed 9 times while the semantic model is refreshed 70 times.
        ![Screenshot of the command page partition.](./media/page-command-partition.png)